deco016/boost-cmake/README.md

 ```

 ## Configuration
+Boost test
+You can easile disable building of tests by setting option BOOST_DISABLE_TESTS
 Boost will automatically be downloaded from GitHub as a minified archive created with the `repack.sh` script.

 If that is not acceptable to you, you can use an alternate Boost version, apply custom patches or just mirror the current archive in your internal network like so: